dodatniemail1996/capacitor-game-connect/README.md

 loadSnapshot(options: { snapshotName: string; }) => Promise<{ data: string | null; }>
 ```

-* Method to load game data from a Google Play Games cloud snapshot
+* Method to load game data from the cloud.
+* On **Android**, reads from the Google Play Games Snapshots API.
-* Android only — returns null if no snapshot exists yet (e.g. first install)
+* On **iOS**, reads from Apple GameKit Saved Games (iCloud).
+Returns `{ data: null }` if no save exists yet or if iCloud is unavailable.
+* Conflict resolution (multiple saves with the same name) is handled automatically — the most recently modified save is used.

 | Param         | Type                                   |
 | ------------- | -------------------------------------- |